Mortgage arrears and possessions

 What they said

-The total number of mortgage customers in arrears fell in Q1 2022
+The total number of mortgage customers in arrears fell in the second quarter of 2022

 Overall mortgage arrears are lower than they were before the start of the COVID-19 pandemic